Reading List

 But compression is not enabled for most assets, subjecting users to wait for 19MB of content.
 If CalSAWS built BenefitsCal using progressive enhancement, early HTML and CSS would become interactive while JavaScript filigrees loaded in the background.
 No such luck for BenefitsCal users on slow connections.

-Thanks to the site's JavaScript-dependent, client-side rendered, single-page-app (SPA) architecture, nothing is usable until nearly the entire payload is downloaded and run, defeating built-in browser mitigations for slow pages.
+Thanks to the site's React-centric, JavaScript-dependent, client-side rendered, single-page-app (SPA) architecture, nothing is usable until nearly the entire payload is downloaded and run, defeating built-in browser mitigations for slow pages.
 Had progressive enhancement been employed, even egregious server misconfigurations would have had a muted effect by comparison.[5]

 Zip It #